voidbert/BookReader/README.md

 - Apache Cordova (the `cordova` command's parent folder must be in `PATH`, so that the command is accessible)

-- Python 3 (for environment management)

 ## Building

-Because there isn't any included Apache Cordova code, you must run `scripts/gen.py` to add the needed platforms and plugins.
-Before committing, the `scripts/clean.py` must be run for the Apache Cordova code to be removed.
+Because there isn't any included Apache Cordova code, you must run `npm run gen` to add the needed platforms and plugins.
+Before committing, `npm run clean` must be run for the Apache Cordova code to be removed.